shabin5785/docker-learnings/Readme_3.md

 - stacks are an abstraction over services.
 Stacks accept compose files for services, networks and volumes and secrets. stack will create all of the defined items, we can use exisitng items like networks usign external command in stack file.

 - stack cannot build images ( partly we shoudlnt be doing builds in prod).
 Similary compose ignores deploy.

+**Secrets in Docker**

+- Docker swarm raftdb as of 1.13 is encrypted disk by default. it is stored only in master node.
+We have store secrets inside this.
+Only containers within the swarm can see and retrieve it.
+They are not stored in disk, though it appears like that, but its actually in-memory.

+- after creating secret, we can map the secret files ( in-memory) while creating service and then assign values in secrets to the service.